-SYMPTOMS POSSIBLE CAUSES COMMENTARY

-Display shows garbage or Microcontroller had a 1.Turn off unit for 15

-freezes at the beginning power brown-out or there is seconds before powering up
+SYMPTOMS POSSIBLE CAUSES COMMENTARY Display shows garbage or Microcontroller had a 1.Turn off unit for 15 freezes at the beginning display. power brown-out or there is a low voltage condition. seconds before powering up again.

-display. a low voltage condition. again.

 2. Re-cycle power switch.
-If

-problem occurs frequently, it may be caused by a loose or dirty internal connector.
+If problem occurs frequently, it may be caused by a loose or dirty internal connector.
 Check connectors to batteries and circuit board.
 Also check for loose fuses.
 Display never finishes initializing 1.
 Tester is being operated in conditions that are excessively cold.
 Operate the tester in a warmer environment.
 Re-charge battery.
 2. Low battery 3.
 If occurring on airspeed side, it is not receiving static pressure from vacuum sensor.
 Decoder flashes "LOW BATTERY" Battery voltage is low See additional battery information below.
-1. Connect charger.
-2. If voltage is still low, or charge is rapidly lost, there is a defective battery.
+Connect charger.
+If voltage is still low, or charge is rapidly lost, there is a defective battery.
 Test the voltage level across each battery and replace the battery with the lowest voltage.
 (Better still, replace both batteries.)
-3. A fuse may be blown or loose on the power supply board.
+A fuse may be blown or loose on the power supply board.
 See additional battery information below.
 Motors do not work 1.
 Low battery voltage See additional battery information below.
 1. The relay will disconnect power to the motors when voltage drops below 18 volts.
 This is to protect battery life.
 (See Chapter 1 - Power Supply) 2.
 Replace fuse(s) 2.
-Bad fuse3.
-Bad switch or connectors 3.
-Check switches and connectors.
+Bad fuse 3.
+Bad switch or connectors 4.
+Bad solder joint or crimp terminal on motor 5.
+Bad motor(s) Check switches and connectors.
 Replace as needed.
-4. Repair bad solder joint or 4.
-Bad solder joint or crimp terminal on motor 5.
-Bad motor(s) crimp terminal.
-5. Replace bad motor(s) 6.
-Power supply relay can 6.
+Repair bad solder joint or crimp terminal.
+Replace bad motor(s) Power supply relay can Displays do not turn on 6.
 Bad relay be replaced.
 Displays do not turn on 1.
-Low voltage 1.
+LOW VOILage 1.
 Connect charger.
-If
+II